Yes. Selfwealth offers trading in all types of ASX-listed bonds, including:

 Where can I find a list of corporate bonds?

-You can find a list of both fixed-rate and floating-rate corporate bonds, along with important information such as the interest rate, payment frequency and payment dates on the ASX website by clicking here (you'll need to click Corporate at the top of the page to view corporate bonds).
+You can find a list of both fixed-rate and floating-rate corporate bonds, along with important information such as the interest rate, payment frequency and payment dates, on the ASX website by clicking here.
+Select Corporate at the top of the page to filter to corporate bonds only.

 There are many different corporate bonds offered on the ASX, with significant differences existing between each.
 As such, it's important that you familiarise yourself with the prospectus or term sheet of an individual bond (usually available through the bond issuer's website) to familiarise yourself with its terms.